codalab/codalab-worksheets/docs/CLI-Reference.md

       -d, --description            Full description of the bundle (description).
       --tags                       Space-separated list of tags used for search, e.g. machine-learning (tags).
       --allow-failed-dependencies  Whether to allow this bundle to have failed or killed dependencies (allow_failed_dependencies).
+      --store                      The name of the bundle store where the bundle should be uploaded to (store).
+If unspecified, an optimal available bundle store will be chosen.
       -e, --edit                   Show an editor to allow editing of the bundle metadata.

 ### run